jthistle/rustfuck/README.md

 Rustfuck is a simple but powerful interpreter.
 It works as follows:

 1. Brainfuck code is parsed into an intermediate representation (an abstract syntax tree of a sort, but there aren't really any branches in it which makes it a pretty rubbish tree).
-At this stage, the points to which each loop token jumps are calculated.
 2. A couple of optimization passes are made over the tree:
    1. The first pass collapses duplicated symbols into a single token in the tree, i.e. `-------` gets collapsed into an instruction to `-7` from the current cell.
 This applies to `-`, `+`, `>`, and `<`.
       This is a really simple optimization, but can save loads of time in loops.
    2. The second pass translates any occurences of `[-]` into a single instruction to set the current cell's value to `0`.
       The same applies to `[+]`.
+3. Loop tokens are linked to their respective start/end points to allow quick jumps during execution.
-3. Finally, the syntax tree is executed.
+4. Finally, the syntax tree is executed.
 Each token in the tree is taken in turn and executed sequentially, and loop jumps are carried out when needed.

 There are other optimizations that could be made, but none have so much of an effect as the two previously mentioned.